Frequently Asked Questions

-Here are some frequently asked questions and answers that will help you learn more about RedCliff Ascent’s wilderness therapy program.
+Here are some frequently asked questions and answers to help you learn more about RedCliff Ascent’s wilderness therapy program.
 As always, we welcome your phone calls and are happy to provide you with additional information specific to your family.
 Please call us at 801-921-8488.

 What type of student can you help?

-Our students could best be described as good kids who are making bad decisions.
-RedCliff Ascent is especially helpful to troubled teens who may struggle with a variety of emotional and behavioral concerns, including substance abuse, ADHD, mood disorders, etc. Please see the Program section of our website under What About Diagnosis for a complete discussion.
+The best way to describe our students is good kids who are making bad decisions.
+RedCliff Ascent is especially helpful to troubled teens who may struggle with a variety of emotional and behavioral concerns, including substance abuse, ADHD, mood disorders, etc. Indeed, please see the Program section of our website under What About Diagnosis for a complete discussion.

 Where are you located?